emk/subtitles-rs/README.md

 ## License

-This code is distributed under the CC0 1.0 Universal public domain grant (plus fallback license), with the exception of some data in the `fixtures` directory, which contains a few individual frames of subtitle data used in tests.
+This code is distributed under the Apache 2.0 license, with the exception of some data in the `fixtures` directory, which contains a few individual frames of subtitle data used in tests.
 Note that none of the individual crates include that data.

+Earlier versions of this code were distributed under the CC0 1.0 Universal public domain grant (plus fallback license).
+This may give you additional rights in certain jurisdictions, but you'd have to check with a legal professional.

 ## Contributions

 Your feedback and contributions are welcome!
 Please feel free to submit issues and pull requests using GitHub.